Robotics

 teach pendant

 A hand-held device that can be used to program a robot or control its movements.
-Teach pendants are used in teach-pendant programming.
+Teach pendants are used in online programming.

 teach-pendant programming